Ever had trouble finding Japanese recipes that were easy to make?

 Some brands provide packaged ready-to-use tenkasu in a plastic package.
 A lot of people prefer this convenient choice.

 If you consider buying a pack of those ready tenkasu, here are some of the most popular brands to check out:

 The most popular instant tenkasu brand is Otafuku.
 It has the perfect crunchiness and savory taste.

-Otafuku Tenkasu comes in a plastic package with ziplock, so you can reseal it again if you haven’t finished the whole pack.
+Otafuku Tenkasu comes in a plastic ziplock package, so you can reseal it again if you haven’t finished the whole pack.

 Even so, you have about one week to finish your pack of Otafuku Tenkasu.

-It’s actually one of my favorite Japanese cooking ingredients:
+It’s one of my favorite Japanese cooking ingredients: